Kibnet/SignalR.EasyUse/README.md

 ```

 ### Use interfaces in server project
+- Add a link to the project with contracts.
 - Now you need to implement your server interface.
 Since you are required to follow the interface description, the hub will comply with the contract.
 - Wherever you need to send messages to clients, you can now use strongly typed calls using the extension method:
 ```csharp